Irvine Brain Injury Lawyer

 - The defendant designed, manufactured, and/or sold a faulty helmet

 - The helmet had a design, manufacturing, or warning defect when it left the defendant’s possession

 - The defect in the helmet caused a brain injury

 If you have sustained a brain injury as a result of someone’s negligence or deliberate acts of malice, you have the right to hold the guilty party responsible for your losses.
-An Irvine brain injury attorney at our firm can recover financial compensation for the losses you have suffered.
-Call us today at (949) 334-9200 or email [email protected] to schedule a free consultation with our experienced, caring and compassionate legal team.
+An Irvine brain injury attorney at West Coast Trial Lawyers can help you acquire compensation for your losses.